wwhysohard/search/README.md

 Complete code can be found [_here_](https://github.com/wwhysohard/sample-search-usage).

-Filters and sorts can be almost any kind, as long as the field to be filtered is marked as `@Filterable` and, if it is a JPA related field, the `joinable` in the annotation must to be set to `true`.
+Filters and sorts can be almost any kind, as long as the field to be filtered is marked as `@Filterable` and, if it is a JPA related field, the `joinable` in the annotation is set to `true`.

 Examples: